sinyana383/django_sprint3/README.md

 # Blogicum
-Developing a web-site for blogs
+Developing a website for blogs